Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Introduction

 \section{Introduction}

 The solar corona is the outermost layer of the Sun and is made up of hot magnetized plasma.
 The magnetic field permeating this plasma couples the solar atmosphere to the solar interior.
-Solar magnetic fields are responsible for the bulk of the observed coronal phenomenon, spanning a range of time scales from solar cycle to flares lasting milliseconds and in terms of the energetics from massive coronal mass ejections (CMEs) to nanoflares.
+Solar magnetic fields are responsible for the bulk of the observed coronal phenomenon, spanning a range of time scales from a solar cycle to flares lasting milliseconds and in terms of the energetics from massive coronal mass ejections (CMEs) to nanoflares.
 Coronal magnetic fields also play a large role in shaping the coronal structures and even the solar wind.
-Hence, to understand coronal dynamics it is essential to measure and understand the ever evolving coronal magnetic fields.
+Hence, to understand coronal dynamics it is essential to measure and understand the ever-evolving coronal magnetic fields.

-The sun and the corona is routinely observed using multiple space and ground-based instruments, spanning the range from radio, visible, extreme ultraviolet (EUV) to X-ray wavelengths.
+The sun and the corona is routinely observed using multiple space-based and ground-based instruments, spanning from radio, visible, extreme ultraviolet (EUV), to X-ray wavelengths.
 Magnetic fields, however, are rather hard to measure \citep{Wiegelmann2014}.
 Routine measurements of global solar magnetic field are available only at the photosphere \citep{Lagg2017}.
-For lack of better options, large scale quiescent coronal magnetic fields can only be estimated using extrapolations of photospheric magnetic fields \citep[e.g.][etc.]{Wiegelmann2005,Jiang2014}.
-During CME eruptions, EUV \citep[][etc.]{Gopalswamy_2011} and white light \citep[][etc.]{Schmidt2016} have also been used to measure coronal magnetic fields.
+For lack of better options, large-scale quiescent coronal magnetic fields can only be estimated using extrapolations of photospheric magnetic fields \citep[e.g.][]{Wiegelmann2005,Jiang2014}.
+During CME eruptions, EUV \citep[][etc.]{Gopalswamy_2011} and white light \citep[][etc.]{Schmidt2016} have also been used to measure the coronal magnetic fields.
 Very recently, the global coronal magnetic field has been measured successfully using near-infrared observations in the range $1.05$--$1.35\ \mathrm{R_\odot}$, where $\mathrm{R_\odot}$ is the solar radius \citep{Yang2020}.
 Measuring coronal magnetic fields is also a key science objective for the Daniel K. Inouye Solar Telescope \citep[DKIST;][]{Rast2021}, though these measurements are likely to remain limited to $<1.5\ \mathrm{R_\odot}$.